-(3) Some RV’s offer a bunk in the cab, we would have preferred that.
+(3) Some RV’s offer a bunk in the cab; we would have preferred that.
 Above us was a TV and all the satellite gear that we never used.
-If there’s a real bed here, then none of the couch/sectional comments matter other than position, I’d still switch them.
+If there’s a real bed here, then none of the couch/sectional comments matter other than position; I’d still switch them.

 The brochure says this thing sleeps 6.
 No way, unless they are going to pile into the bed in the back.
 The couch/dinette are not acceptable ‘beds’ at this level of spend in my opinion.
 This is a great RV layout for 2 people.
 More than two and the rest will not enjoy it.

 Look, I’m not trying to be overly critical or sound that way.
-I loved this RV and it really changed my mind about what you can do with a GAS powered Class A. Granted I didn’t tow anything with it but people tell me you can’t even feel a 3,000lb car back there.
+I loved this RV and it really changed my mind about what you can do with a GAS-powered Class A. Granted, I didn’t tow anything with it but people tell me you can’t even feel a 3,000lb car back there.
 It’s less than 15% of the overall wait at 26,000 lbs.

 It was still noisy though, even when not pulling up a hill or engine breaking down a hill, at 68 MPH, it was still quite loud.
 Not engine loud, just loud, you’re essentially pushing a billboard down the road.
-I found comfort in my Bose Quiet Comfort headset while driving listening to an audiobook but that takes all conversation off the table.
+I found comfort in my Bose Quiet Comfort headset while driving and listening to an audiobook but that takes all conversation off the table.
 I would hope that a diesel pusher would be quieter.

-It had a ton of squeaks, moans, groans.
-It’s a mobile home rolling down the highway at 68 MPH, however, I expected the fit and finish to be a little better.
-After all, this RV only had 17,000 miles on it, it’s only 5 years old and looks brand new.
+It had a ton of squeaks, moans, and groans.
+It’s a mobile home rolling down the highway at 68 MPH; however, I expected the fit and finish to be a little better.
+After all, this RV only had 17,000 miles on it; it’s only 5 years old and looks brand new.
 There are things I as an owner would tighten up to solidify things where possible.
 Admittedly that’s very hard to do if your spouse doesn’t drive so you can track the noises.
 The dash was super squeaky.
 I even spent a good hour tightening a few things up, putting in shims to eliminate the most annoying noises.
 But since I don’t plan to drive it for 2 hours and park it for a week, I will drive it, it will need to be quieter.
 I hope I can find that in an RV, it might not exist.

 At the end of the day, I would make sleeping arrangement changes but I could easily own this RV otherwise.
 It was nice in all respects despite my nitpicking.